patadeloso/Godot-SpacetimeDB-SDK/docs/api.md

 #### BTree index access

-This SDK does not currently support non-unique indexes.
+This SDK does not currently support non-unique BTree indexes.

 ### Calling reducers